صور الصفحة

 xii.
 1. Mark il.

-OUR Blessed Saviour was now in the second year of his public ministry, when the From Matth. near approach of the passover † (which was the second after his baptism) called him to 23.
+near approach of the passover † (which was the second after his baptism) called him to 23.
 Luke vi.
-1. Ann.
+1. n.
 Dom.
 Jerusalem.
 On the south-east side of the city there was a famous pool †, and an hos- John v.
 1. to pital called Bethesda +3, which consisted of five porticos, in which lay a great multi- Mark ix.
 14.

 Matth. xvii.
 14.